photo by Alice Lum |

 India House remains the private club of businessmen involved

 in foreign trade.
-Members have included
+Its members have included

 Franklin D. Roosevelt, W. Averell Harriman, George C. Marshall, Cyrus Vance,